dbbs-lab/bsb-core/docs/source/connectivity.rst

 Cell connections are made as the second step of compilation.
 Each connection type configures one :class:`.connectivity.ConnectionStrategy` and can override the ``connect`` method to connect cells to eachother.
-Use the scaffold instance's :func:.scaffold.Scaffold.connect_cells` to connect cells to eachother.
+Use the scaffold instance's :func:.core.Scaffold.connect_cells` to connect cells to eachother.

 See the :doc:`/configuration/connection-strategies`.